Skip to main content

 Performance and Budgets

-Displays any campaign budgets set for the campaign.
+This section displays any campaign budgets set for the campaign.

 Each budget contains a bar and a counter representing the campaign budget usage in relation to the defined limit.